 Domestic manufacturers are by and large struggling to hold their turf against Chinese players, but we still come across some interesting attempts every now and then.
 If you are looking forward to buying a Swadeshi phone with an Indian brand label, here are the best alternatives you could consider.

 Smartron is the only Indian smartphone brand that designs its phones in India.
 The company draws its inspiration from the iconic Indian batsman Sachin Ramesh Tendulkar, who is also the brand ambassador.
-Smartron srt.phone is a sturdily built smartphone with solid internals and promise of Stock Android OS with promised updates.
+Smartron srt.phone is a sturdily built smartphone with solid internals and Stock Android OS with promised updates.

 Talking about the chipset the phone has 1.44GHz octa-core Qualcomm Snapdragon 652 processor and it comes with 4GB of RAM.
 The Smartron srt.phone packs a 13-megapixel primary camera on the rear and a 5-megapixel front shooter for selfies – all this at just Rs.
 12,999.